lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 # History of Changes {#History}

 Note: This appendix will be deleted in the final version of the document.

+From version 09 -> 10:

+* Addressed IESG review comments from Mahesh Jethanandani and responded to comments from Orie Steele and Zaheduzzaman Sarker via email

 From version 08 -> 09: